 What is discouragement?
-It is a curtain of doubt that falls on us when our optimism over a certain outcome is ripped away.
+It is a curtain of doubt that falls on you when optimism over a certain outcome is ripped away.

 The moment my husband walked into the room after Hurricane Katrina and said, “the city is flooded and our house may be under water.”